example42/example42.github.io/_posts/2019-12-09-request-for-tinydata.md

 Lookup is an hiera like (note that Hiera is not actually used to get his data): first value found while crossing the hierarchy has precedence on values found, for any key, at lower hierarchy levels.

-### Managing repositories
+Tiny data can define:

-Tinydata does not only contain info on the packages to install, the services to manage and the typical configuration files to manage, it can provide information consumed by tp to **manage additional software repositories**, to configure before trying to install the relevant application's package.
+  - packages to install, services and the typical configuration files to manage
+  - **date for additional software repositories** to configure before trying to install the relevant application's package
+  - how to launch the application in a docker instance
+  - what command to use to validate the syntax of the app configuration files
+  - what ports, pids, users are used with the application, used for monitoring and availability checks

+### Managing additional repositories

 There 2 ways to are manage repos, the first is to specify the typical data to use in apt repos: